Ireland and Scotland

 Fall Global Seminar

-This SPU Global Seminar will take students on a three-week journey through the sacred and beautiful Celtic landscapes of Scotland and Ireland.
+This SPU Global Seminar will take students on a three-week journey through the sacred and beautiful Celtic landscapes of Ireland and Scotland.
 We will visit everything from ancient holy sites to spectacular coastal beaches to thriving urban neighborhoods, studying Celtic literature, history, culture, and faith in the context of peacemaking.

 We will anchor ourselves in the great capital cities of Edinburgh and Dublin and explore from there, discovering both ancient high crosses and modern challenges.
 There will be opportunities for learning with Christian reconciliation organizations working through the dark legacy of sectarianism, as well as opportunities to discover the joy of stories, music, and art, too — everything from ancient Celtic myths to Harry Potter.
 There will be time for faith and reflection as well as excursions to epic sites of history and culture.